Huston-Tillotson University Marks 150 Years of Impact

 Melva Williams

-Dr. Melva Willams, president of Huston-Tillotson University
+Dr. Melva Wallace, president of Huston-Tillotson University

 AUSTIN, Texas — In 2025, Huston-Tillotson University celebrated 150 years of service and transformation, supported in part by the Black College Fund (BCF) of The United Methodist Church (UMC).

-President Dr. Melva K. Williams said BCF funding has been “transformational” for the private, United Methodist-related Historically Black College and University (HBCU), which does not receive state funding.
+President Dr. Melva K. Wallace said BCF funding has been “transformational” for the private, United Methodist-related Historically Black College and University (HBCU), which does not receive state funding.
 The university ranks No. 1 among private HBCUs in Texas and No. 15 overall, according to Niche Colleges’ 2026 rankings.

 Administered through the General Board of Higher Education and Ministry (GBHEM), Black College Fund contributions enabled Huston-Tillotson to make vital infrastructure upgrades, including replacing the HVAC system in the library and installing an elevator to ensure accessibility for students with disabilities.